Atlantic Community High School: School ratings

-The school is rated annually by the Florida Comprehensive Assessment Test.
+The school was rated annually by the Florida Comprehensive Assessment Test until the assessment was replaced in 2019.
+School ratings were then calculated by the Florida Standards Assessment (FSA) through 2023, and currently by the Florida Assessment of Student Thinking (FAST).

+Due to the COVID-19 pandemic grades were not assessed in 2020, and only assessed if the school opted in for 2021.

 International Baccalaureate

-Atlantic is home to one of the five International Baccalaureate (also known as IB) high school programs of Palm Beach County (the others being Forest Hill Community High School, Pahokee High School, Suncoast High School, and William T. Dwyer High School) and caters to students living in the southern parts of the district.
+Atlantic is home to one of the six International Baccalaureate (also known as IB) high school programs of Palm Beach County (the others being Royal Palm Beach High School, Forest Hill Community High School, Pahokee High School, Suncoast High School, and William T. Dwyer High School) and caters to students living in the southern parts of the district.

 Construction Academy

 Atlantic's construction academy was added to the school beginning in fall 2005.
 The students of the academy designed and built a house called the "Eagle's Nest" (after the school mascot) for charity in collaboration with the city of Delray Beach.
 The groundbreaking ceremony for the project kick-off was held in December 2005.
 It is a three bedroom, two bath house, 1500 ft2.

 On October 25, 2010, the Construction Academy broke ground on a new house called "Eagle's Nest 2".
 The house is to be a "green" house and the design incorporates aspects of a green building, using green construction material design principles.
 It too is being done in collaboration with the city of Delray Beach.